iilla/iilla-portfolio/README.md

 ### Html and Css

-This portfolio was made mainly raw html5 and css3 maquetation.
+This portfolio was made mainly with raw html5 maquetation, styled with css3 with hand-made responsive design.

 ### Javascript with jQuery